 This small Wari ruin about 8km north of Huaraz is remarkably well preserved, dating from about AD 600 to 900.
-It’s an imitation of the temple at Chavín done in the Tiwanaku style.
+It’s an imitation of the temple at Chavín done in the Tiwanaku style (square temples on raised platforms).
 Wilkahuaín means ‘grandson’s house’ in Quechua.
 The three-story temple has seven rooms on each floor, each originally filled with bundles of mummies.
 The bodies were kept dry using a sophisticated system of ventilation ducts.
-Another smaller set of ruins, Wilkahuaín Pequeno, can be seen nearby.
+A one-room museum gives some basic background information in English and Spanish.

 To get here by foot take a taxi to 'El Pinar' (S7) from where there are two paths leading to the ruins – a direct route via the main road (6km) or a longer but more scenic route via Marian.
 Alternatively, a taxi direct to the ruins will set you back around S25.

 There are actually two sets of ruins.
 Buy your ticket at the lower complex.
 It's a 10-minute walk along a dirt road to the smaller second complex (Wilkahuaín Pequeno).